-- 1. Housing hamsters, gerbils and guinea pigs in the same room as carnivores. - 2.
-Use of cedar shavings, pine shavings, rugs, carpets, corncob litter, or clumping cat litter is prohibited for use in the housing of hamsters, gerbils and guinea or as bedding.
+- 1. Housing hamsters, gerbils and guinea pigs in the line of sight of carnivores. - 2.
+Use of cedar shavings, rugs, carpets, or clumping cat litter is prohibited for use in the housing of hamsters, gerbils and guinea or as bedding.